 Galileo Galilei (1564 - 1642)

 We study water resources to contribute knowledge that improves our understanding of how water connects ecosystems and people around the planet.
 We are very passionate about our research.
-It involves multidisciplinary components of water resources research, i.e., hydrology, hydraulics, ecology, chemistry and computational modeling.
+It involves multidisciplinary components of water resources research, i.e., hydrology, hydraulics, aquatic ecology, chemistry, and mathematical and computational modeling.
 Despite our major expertise is in engineering and science, we proudly collaborate with water resources managers and policy makers.

-Our research interests are: hydrologic transport, stream ecology, groundwater-surface water interactions, smart tracers, and mathematical and computational modeling.
+Our research interests are: hydrologic transport, rainfall-runoff processes, stream ecology, groundwater-surface water interactions, smart tracers, and mathematical and computational modeling.
 We investigate interactions between solute transport, metabolism and nutrient processing, and between food, energy and water in groundwater and stream ecosystems.
 We develop and use methods aimed at advancing ecohydrology, ecohydraulics, civil engineering and biosystems engineering.

-Our lab couples experimental observations with mathematical, numerical and uncertainty modeling to investigate biogeochemical processes in stream- and groundwater ecosystems.
+Our lab couples experimental observations with mathematical, numerical and uncertainty modeling to investigate hydrological and biogeochemical processes in stream- and groundwater ecosystems.
 Some of the methods we are further developing and using are:

 Smart tracers (such as resazurin) to better understand the coupling of solute transport and biological reactivity.